Efficiency At Its Core: A Deep Dive Into Supply Chain Management

 The Green Revolution in Supply Chain Management

 In recent years, a profound shift has been witnessed in the world of supply chain management (SCM) as businesses increasingly recognise the critical importance of environmental sustainability.
 In fact, statistics show that nearly half of all companies, 48% to be precise, are experiencing pressure to integrate eco-friendly practices into their supply chains.
 The Green Revolution in SCM represents a transformative journey toward eco-friendly practices, responsible sourcing, and reduced carbon footprints.
-This revolution not only aligns with global environmental goals but also offers businesses significant advantages, including cost savings, enhanced brand reputation, and a competitive edge.
+This revolution aligns with global environmental goals and offers businesses significant advantages, including cost savings, enhanced brand reputation, and a competitive edge.
 Let’s explore the key facets of this Green Revolution in supply chain management:

 1. Green Transportation

 One of the cornerstones of the Green Revolution in SCM is the adoption of environmentally friendly transportation options.
-Companies are transitioning from traditional fossil fuel-powered vehicles to electric, hybrid, and alternative fuel vehicles.
+Companies are transitioning from traditional fossil fuel-powered vehicles to electric, hybrid, and alternative ones.
 Electric delivery vans, powered by renewable energy sources, are becoming increasingly common, reducing emissions and minimising the ecological impact of transportation.
 Additionally, innovative approaches such as shared transportation and optimised delivery routes are being employed to reduce the number of vehicles on the road, further lowering carbon emissions.

 Table 1: Sustainable transportation modes comparison